Incode Onboarding

 The Incode Onboarding is a modular and fully configurable way to run an identity verification session in three well-defined moments:

-1. Setup and integrate Incode.
-Here, you can select one of the Incode integration types: No-code, Low-code, or Full SDK/API integration.
-In each integration type, you will configure your identity verification flow step by step, the behavior of each verification module and how the data will be processed.
+- Setup and integrate Incode.
+You can select one of three integration types: no-code, low-code, or full SDK/API integration.
+For each integration type, you configure your identity verification flow step by step, including the behavior of each verification module and how data will be processed.

-2. Create and execute Onboarding Sessions.
-Depending on the integration type, this is where end-users use your application to collect and validate data to calculate an identity verification score.
+- Create and execute Onboarding Sessions.
+Depending on the integration type, this is where end users collect and validate data in your application to calculate an identity verification score.

-3. Fetch data and validation results.
-Once the user finishes the identity verification, you can fetch all the collected data, images, and scores to make decisions or continue your onboarding process.
+- Fetch data and validation results.
+Once a user finishes an identity verification, you can fetch all the collected data, images, and scores to make decisions or continue your onboarding process.

 Core concepts

 An Incode Onboarding Session is the core entity of the Onboarding Process.
-It will be linked to all user data, images, scores, and events by a unique identifier called Session ID or interviewId.
+It is linked to all user data, images, scores, and events by a unique identifier called Session ID or interviewId

 Session ID or interviewId

-The interviewId or Session ID is an alphanumeric string that will be the unique Onboarding Session identifier.
+or Session ID is an alphanumeric string to uniquely identify the Onboarding Session.

 This identifier will link all collected data, images, documents, scores, events, and metadata from the Onboarding Session and represents one person's identity verification process.

-You may find "interviewId" as a programming term, for example, used as a parameter for an endpoint request of the Incode Omni API.
-And "Session ID" is more often used in the context of the Incode Omni Dashboard.
-However, both terms refer to the same identifier.
+" is used primarily as a programming term, for example, as a parameter for an endpoint request of the Incode Omni API.
+"Session ID" is more often used in the context of the Incode Omni Dashboard.
+Both terms refer to the same identifier.

 Onboarding Attempt